Joomla 4 is an improved version of Joomla. It comes with lots of features and improvements, but still under-development (not officially released).

-If you have ever used Joomla and WordPress, you may have noticed that both softwares are Content Management Systems (CMS), and they have unique features which are making them to stand out.
-The purpose of this Joomla vs WordPress 2020 comparison, is to compare and show you their similarities, differences, etc.
+If you have ever used Joomla and WordPress, then you may have noticed that both softwares are Content Management Systems (CMS), with unique features that make them outstanding.
+The purpose of this Joomla 4 vs WordPress 2020 comparison, is to compare and show you the similarities and differences, between Joomla 4 and WordPress.

-Note: This Joomla vs WordPress 2020 comparison, is for the self-hosted Joomla.org, and the self-hosted WordPress.org.
-They are popular because they’re completely free, and gives you full control over your website.
-We recommend them because of the control they give!
+Note: This Joomla 4 vs WordPress 2020 comparison, is for the self-hosted Joomla.org (see our Joomla review for more), and the self-hosted WordPress.org, because they’re popular, completely free, and give you full control over your website.
+We completely recommend them because of the control they give!

 What to Look for in a Blogging Platform